ResistancePlatform/resnode/README.md

 ### Stake and Challenge Balance

-1. In your local wallet (**not the one in AWS**), generate a new address and transfer 10,000.05 RES to this address.
+1. In your local wallet (**not the one in AWS**), generate a new address and transfer 10,000.5 RES to this address.

 *Note*:This balance will not be stored on your AWS instance, it will be safe in sound in your local wallet.
 You can even put it in a Ledger Wallet.
-Just make sure that you have 10,000 RES in an address that you don't plan on moving around, and make a note of this address.
-We will call this `stake_addr` from now on.
+Just make sure that you have 10,000 RES in an address that you don't plan on moving around, and make a note of this address. **DO NOT USE THIS ADDRESS FOR ANYTHING ELSE BUT HOLDING YOUR MASTERNODE FUNDS AND SETTING UP YOUR MASTERNODES**.
+If you use this address to send funds to someone else you may potentially allow them to receive credit for your masternode.
+We will call this masternode staking address `stake_addr` from now on.

 2. On the remote AWS instance generate an r-address (`r_addr`) and two z-addresses (`z_addr1` and `z_addr21`).
 Make note of these addresses.
 Use this command to generate an r-address: